Our Curriculum Intent

 At Greenholm we recognise the importance of helping children develop both the ability to understand spoken and written language and acquiring a control of language that enables them to express their ideas and feelings clearly.

 One key aspect of a child’s language development is the growth of their vocabulary – the words they can understand and the words they use to communicate.
 Research has shown a strong relationship between vocabulary and comprehension, where a broad vocabulary (knowing lots of words) and a deep vocabulary (knowing those words well) correlates with better understanding.
 When children write, a wider vocabulary gives them a rich palette with which to express their ideas, choosing a word to communicate with elegance and precision.
-Therefore we have a clear focus on the direct teaching of vocabulary and value its importance to academic success across the whole curriculum.
+Therefore, we have a clear focus on the direct teaching of vocabulary and value its importance to academic success across the whole curriculum.
 The school environment is also language rich, to support this development.
+Weekly whole school assemblies also teach and enrich pupils' vocabulary each week.

 At Greenholm Primary School, we use the DfE’s National Curriculum for English (2014) to guide the teaching of writing throughout the school.
 This encompasses both transcription (handwriting and spelling) and composition (articulating ideas and structuring them in speech and writing).
 Any writing task undertaken by pupils is underpinned by a focus on audience and purpose, in order for children to be aware of who they are writing for and why they are writing.